Logahoric Higgs Torsors for a Complex Reductive Group: Introduction

 \section{Introduction}

-For a compact Riemann surface $X$ of genus $g \ge 2$, stable vector bundles over $X$ of fixed rank and degree can be characterized in terms of irreducible unitary representations of a certain discrete group.
-This is the content of the theorem of M. Narasimhan and C. Seshadri \cite{NS}, which provides a correspondence between such stable bundles and irreducible representations at the level of moduli spaces.
+For a compact Riemann surface $X$ of genus $g \ge 2$, stable vector bundles on $X$ of fixed rank and degree can be characterized in terms of irreducible unitary representations of a certain discrete group.
+This is the content of the theorem of Narasimhan and Seshadri \cite{NS}, which provides a correspondence between such stable bundles and irreducible representations at the level of moduli spaces.

-In search of a natural generalization of this remarkable result to the case when $X$ is noncompact, C. Seshadri introduced in \cite{Seshadri} an additional layer of structure on the bundles over a smooth irreducible projective curve, which he called a \emph{parabolic structure}, inspired by the work of A. Weil on logarithmic connections with regular singularity at finitely many points \cite[\S 2, Chapter I]{Weil}.
+In search of a natural generalization of this remarkable result to the case when $X$ is noncompact, Seshadri introduced in \cite{Seshadri} an additional layer of structure on the bundles over a smooth irreducible projective curve, which he called a \emph{parabolic structure}, inspired by the work of Weil on logarithmic connections with regular singularity at finitely many points \cite[\S 2, Chapter I]{Weil}.
 This notion involved the choice of a weighted flag on the fiber over each point from a finite collection of points on the curve.
-The new objects were called by C. Seshadri \emph{parabolic bundles} and a stability condition in terms of a parabolic bundle degree was introduced analogously to the considerations of D. Mumford in the absence of the parabolic structure; for this notion of stability, the Narasimhan-Seshadri correspondence was subsequently established by V. Mehta and C. Seshadri \cite{MS} in this open-curve context, involving fundamental group representations into the group $G= \text{U}(n)$.
+The new objects were called by Seshadri \emph{parabolic bundles} and a stability condition in terms of a parabolic bundle degree was introduced analogously to the considerations of Mumford in the absence of the parabolic structure; for this notion of stability, the Narasimhan--Seshadri correspondence was subsequently established by Mehta and Seshadri \cite{MS} in this open-curve context, involving fundamental group representations into the group $G= \text{U}(n)$.

 The next important step was to extend this correspondence for compact, as well as for non-compact groups $G$.
-The case when $G= \text{GL}( n, \mathbb{C})$ carried out by C. Simpson \cite{Simp} was a landmark in this direction and involved the introduction of filtered objects to clarify the correct version of the bijective correspondence; in particular, stable filtered regular Higgs bundles and stable filtered local systems.
+The case when $G= {\rm GL}_n(\mathbb{C})$ carried out by Simpson \cite{Simp} was a landmark in this direction and involved the introduction of filtered objects to clarify the correct version of the bijective correspondence; in particular, stable filtered regular Higgs bundles and stable filtered local systems.